JunoField/RFIDAlarm/README.md

 - LCD display for important messages
 - Configurable intruder lockout to prevent brute-forcing of RFID IDs
 - Cards can be added/removed by scanning an admin card while an admin button is pushed.
+- Siren timeout - when an alarm is triggered, the siren can be switched off after a set amount of time to avoid noise disturbances.

 ## Operation
 ### Arming/Disarming